Web development ·

 Using Linode/Akamai for your S3 storage in Laravel

-I've been working on an interesting SaaS project, where users can upload photos and lots of them.
-Therefore I needed a storage solution and since I am already using Linode (not affiliated), that's what I'll be using.
-In this post I'll detail how I set it up in my project and how you too can get Linode's object storage integrated into your Laravel application.
+I've been working on an interesting SaaS project, where users can upload photos—lots of them.
+Therefore, I needed a storage solution, and since I am already using Linode (not affiliated), that's what I'll be using.
+In this post, I'll detail how I set it up in my project and how you too can get Linode's object storage integrated into your Laravel application.

 Setting up Linode Object Storage

-First we need to set up a bucket on Linode.
+First, we need to set up a bucket on Linode.
 This is done by logging into or creating your Linode account.
-When logged in click on the Object Storage menu and from there click on Create bucket.
-Give your bucket a suited name and select a region.
+When logged in, click on the Object Storage menu and from there click Create bucket.
+Give your bucket a suitable name and select a region.
 Remember these values as they will be used later.

 Create bucket